TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 <br>

-The other is any `config/config.php` that we already load in our Kernel:
+The other is in any `config/config.php` that we already load in our Kernel:

 ```php
 use Symfony\Component\DependencyInjection\Loader\Configurator\ContainerConfigurator;